 Our son logged more miles in the car his first few months of life than I can even begin to count.
 I’ll thank our family and friends all over the eastern part of the United States for that!
 Below is a rundown of our favorite tips and products that helped us survive long car rides with a baby.

 Disclaimer: Toddling Traveler participates in affiliate programs and may earn a small commission for any products purchased through our links, at no cost to you.

 Road Trip Tips for Long Car Rides with a Baby

 I typically estimate about a 30 minute stop for every 2.5 hours of driving.
-There have been times, however, that I stopped every 2 hours or more when my son was in that 6-12 month stage and made road trips pretty difficult.
+There have been times, however, that I stopped every 2 hours (or even more frequently) when my son was in that 6-12 month stage and made road trips fairly difficult.
 Give yourself plenty of time to get to your destination safely and on time.

 When my son was only a few months old, it worked best for us to leave early in the morning.
 He was taking several naps and would fall back asleep in the car, making long car rides pretty easy.
 As our son got a little older and was taking two naps (and eventually one long one) being able to leave around his nap time was a lifesaver for us.

 For really long drives, splitting the drive up has also worked well.
 We would do half of the drive nap time and take a couple hour break for him to play and run around.
 We would then reconvene the drive around his bedtime (with PJs on and his Nittany lovey in hand) so he falls back asleep.
 For those Moms or Dads to be, I don’t want to give you a false impression that every baby sleeps well in a car.
 We were lucky with our son, but keep in mind you might need try out different times to get this right.